oxfordmmm/catsup/README.md

 - OS supported by conda

 ## Installation
-Once you have decided on which method to use from above, following one of these installation instructions:
+Once you have decided on which method to use from above, follow one of these installation instructions:

 ### Ubuntu/singularity installation
 ```